BurnoutDV/EpisodeNames/README.md

 On the left a tree view with _all_ my projects, on the right the currently active view of all the episodes.
 A simple key combination copies the assigned template text to the clipboard (using `pyperclip` currently).
 There is also a screen to edit templates and projects.

-If this is the only thing I wanted I could have just used some scripts that use an SQLite database direct and I would have inputed the data via an database explorer.
+If this is the only thing I wanted I could have just used some scripts that use an SQLite database directly and I would have inputed the data via an database explorer.
 Or some pre-fabbed input mask. **But** i like TUIs and I cannot lie.

 So here we are now, mostly this is a big learning experience for me to try different TUI design patterns.